NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Experiments

-To verify the scalability of \name, we continue to compare \name with three scalable GNNs on three large-scale datasets.
-Due to the huge computational cost, existing Graph Transformers can not work on such large-scale datasets.
-We also run each model ten times with different random seeds and report the mean accuracy.
-The results are summarized in \autoref{tab:large-data}.
-We can observe that \name consistently outperform the scalable GNNs on all datasets, indicating that \name can better preserve the local information of nodes.
+To verify the scalability of \name, we continue the comparison on three large-scale datasets.
+For the baselines, we only compare with three scalable GNNs, as existing graph Transformers can not work on such large-scale datasets due to their high computational cost.
+The results are summarized in \autoref{tab:large-data}. \name consistently outperforms the scalable GNNs on all datasets, indicating that \name can better preserve the local information of nodes and is capable of handling the node classification task in large graphs.
+The cost of training the model is reported in Appendix \ref{efficiency}, which demonstrates the efficiency of NAGphormer for handling large graphs.